HUNTING FOR UNICORNS

 Wait a second…

-It wasn’t until later, while reviewing the day’s haul, that I saw it with a different eye.
-If I had crouched just a little lower, that steeple in the back ground would have sat like a horn on the horse’s head.
+It wasn’t until later when reviewing the day’s haul that I looked at the photo with a more imaginative, discerning eye.
+If I had crouched just a little lower, that church steeple in the background would have appeared to look like a horn on the horse’s head.

-For the next few months I played with the idea in my head and kept it in my back pocket for my next two visits, which weren’t until the following March.
-If you remember, I was getting antsy in Myrtle, I had discovered Southern Charm, and couldn’t shake the feeling that greatness was calling my name in Charleston.
+For the next few months I played with the idea in my head and kept it in my back pocket for a couple visits the following March.
+I was getting antsy in Myrtle, I had discovered Southern Charm, and couldn’t shake the feeling that greatness was calling my name in Charleston.
 I made back-to-back Sunday trips as the flowers bloomed downtown and had great success sharpening my street photography skills.

-When I got back from the second visit, Cam asked me if I got my ‘unicorn shot’.
+When I got back from the second trip, Cam asked me if I got my ‘unicorn shot’.

-Yep, I said assuredly, but I was only taking the phrase figuratively; forgetting that I told him about the idea from November.
-I had meant the ‘heart in the clouds’ shot, a metaphorical unicorn, once-in-a-lifetime type photo.
-But he meant it literally - did you line up a church and a horse like you said you were going to?
+But I was only taking the phrase figuratively; forgetting that I told him about the idea from November.
+I had meant a metaphorical unicorn, a once-in-a-lifetime type photo like this one of a heart-shaped cloud in Hampton Park.
+But he meant it literally: Did you line up a church and a horse and make magic like you said you were going to?

-I thought about all the factors, all the boxes that needed to be checked for it to actually look like a unicorn.
+I thought about all the things that would need to go my way; all the boxes that would need to be checked for it to actually look like a unicorn.

 Maybe, I thought, I’m lucky to even get as close as I did.
 This could be nearly impossible.